glts/glts.github.io/_posts/2013-06-08-using-vim-as-grep.markdown

 The thing is, the silent mode output facilities for `:print` and friends aren't there for `:echo`.
-The CRLF-like line endings are in fact artifacts of cursor movement key codes Vim sends to the terminal while in raw mode.
+The CRLF-like line endings are in fact artefacts of cursor movement key codes Vim sends to the terminal while in raw mode.
 That is inconvenient and the reason why I feel silent mode is a feature that could still use some work.